hardmaru/sketch-rnn-datasets/aaron_sheep/README.md

 ![samples](https://cdn.rawgit.com/hardmaru/sketch-rnn/master/example/aaron_sheep_sample.svg)

-This repo contains the Aaron Koblin 10K sheep dataset, a set of crowdsourced drawings of sheep.
+This directory contains the Aaron Koblin 10K sheep dataset, a set of crowdsourced drawings of sheep.

 More information about this dataset at the original project pages: